To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-Here’s a secret – a lot of people feel that way.
+Here’s a secret: A lot of people feel that way.
 In fact, roughly 70 percent of us do at some point in our lives.
 While change can always cause feelings of doubt, for some people the feelings of inadequacy run so deep that no amount of success or achievement can sway them.
 And there is a term for it – imposter syndrome.

-Health psychologist Shilagh Mirgain explains that imposter syndrome can be debilitating if left untreated.
+Health psychologist Shilagh Mirgain said that imposter syndrome can be debilitating if left untreated.
 “In addition to causing stress, anxiety and depression, it can impact lives in other ways.
 Individuals with imposter syndrome may avoid pursuing new job opportunities out of fear.
 Feelings of shame may make it difficult to speak up for themselves or advocate for what they believe is right.”

 Whether it’s a new job or even a student taking an AP course, feelings of self-doubt are normal.
 It’s easy to question whether we’re up to the challenge and especially to feel intimidated by others who may seem smarter or more talented.
 But for those with imposter syndrome the fear and anxiety of being discovered as ‘not good enough’ may interfere with their lives.